arduino/docs-content/content/tutorials/generic/micropython-firmware/micropython-firmware.md

 Go to the Arduino Lab MicroPython IDE and press connect in the top left, choose the port, and code away!

-### Arduino Nano RP2040 Connect
+## Arduino Nano RP2040 Connect

 If you want to program your Arduino board using MicroPython, and have an Arduino Nano RP2040 to use for this purpose, congratulations!
 You have chosen the easiest board to flash with the MicroPython firmware!

 All you need to do is to:
-download the .uf2 firmware file from the MicroPython [documentation website](docs.arduino.cc/MicroPython), connect your board to the computer and double tap the reset button to put it in bootloader mode, on your computer, drag and drop the firmware file onto the boards flash storage which shows up as an external storage device on your computer,

-and you're done!
+1. Download the .uf2 firmware file from the MicroPython [documentation website](docs.arduino.cc/MicroPython).
+2. Connect your board to the computer and double tap the reset button to put it in bootloader mode, on your computer.
+3. Drag and drop the firmware file onto the boards flash storage which shows up as an external storage device on your computer, and you're done!

+## Arduino Portenta H7

+To install MicroPython on the Portenta H7 you will need to install the corresponding core which in turn installs the required command line tool .
+Open the IDE and navigate to the boards manager.
+Search for "Portenta H7", and make sure you have the latest version of the core installed.

+This board can programmed via DFU bootloader, using [dfu-util](http://dfu-util.sourceforge.net/).
+To enter the DFU bootloader, double tap the reset button on the board.

+### Finding dfu-util

+Once the core is installed you will find the dfu-util tool in the following locations:

+**macOS:** `Users/{your-user}/Library/Arduino15/packages/arduino/tools/dfu-util/0.10.0-arduino1/dfu-util`

+### Flashing The Firmware

+With the tool installed execute the following command `dfu-util -a 0 -d 0x2341:0x035b -D firmware.dfu`

 ### Conclusion

 You have by now flashed your Arduino board with the firmware required to program it with the MicroPython language, which opens the door to many exciting projects!
 Have fun exploring the new possibilities of your Arduino board!